How to Pass the P&G Online Test? – Ultimate Guide with Free Practice Questions

 - I see the workplace as somewhere to make new friends

-To prepare effectively for the test, do a number of sample tests, regularly reviewing your results and assessing how close you are coming to depicting the person who would be employed at P&G.
+To prepare effectively for the test, do a number of sample tests, regularly review your results, and assess how close you are coming to depicting the person who would be employed at P&G.

 Pinpoint the areas that cause you to lose scores.
 Doing your next test, keep those areas in mind and attempt to weed them out.